Glasses Measurements: How to Find Your Frame Size

 Opticians are experts at fitting frames to faces.
 At Warby Parker locations, we offer both professional frame styling and personal measurements so you can get a better idea of which glasses sizes will work for you.
 Stop in and say hello to one of our opticians today!

-We carry glasses in up to five different frame widths so that you can find your perfect match.
+At Warby Parker, we carry glasses in up to five different frame widths so that you can find your perfect match.
 That being said, we’ve found that our medium width frames are a safe bet for most of our customers.

 It’s important to note that two different frames in the same size category might still feel different on your face, as everything from the thickness of the frame to the materials it’s made of can influence its fit.